Home Hernia Mesh Polypropylene Mesh

 Polypropylene mesh is used for most hernia repairs.

-Manufacturers may combine these materials with others including titanium.
-Or they may coat meshes in materials to promote absorption or to prevent infection.
+Manufacturers may combine these materials with others, including titanium, or they may coat meshes in materials to promote absorption or to prevent infection.

 Polypropylene has several features that make it one of the most popular materials for hernia mesh.
 It is thin and lightweight.

-Polypropylene allows manufacturers to create mesh with large pores and minimal surface area.
+Polypropylene allows manufacturers to create a mesh with large pores and minimal surface area.
 But all hernia mesh materials come with unique advantages and disadvantages.

 Advantages & Disadvantages of Polypropylene Hernia Mesh